nodiscc/xsrv/README.md

 # To add more roles to your server, uncomment them in inventory.yml
 ./xsrv config-playbook
 ```

-**Configuration:** The default configuration should work out of the box.
+**Host configuration:** The default configuration should work out of the box for a single server.

 ```bash
 # To show defaults for all configuration variables, review each role's default/main.yml